Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 - 3 min read

-Everywhere you look, people are posting things like “I got approved for $25K with LightStream” or “They sent me money same-day.”
+Everywhere you look, people are posting things like, “I got approved for $25K with LightStream,” or “They sent me money same-day.”
+Cool story.

-But what they’re not saying is what their credit profile actually looked like when they got that approval.
+But what they’re not saying is what their credit profile looked like when they got that approval.
+LightStream isn’t handing out money just because you want to consolidate a few credit cards or cover bills.
+This lender has a high-bar for approval.

 The Real Approval Criteria (Not Just a Credit Score)